 Latin: pyrus communis

-Fruits espaliers are trees formed by pruning.
+When cultivated on an espalier, pear is treated as a tree formed by shaping/pruning (all espaliered fruit is classified as such).
 Pears are not self-fertile.
-There must be simultaneously flowering pollinator varieties, at most 200 meters away in the neighbourhood.
-There is information available online to find wich cultivars are suitable as pollinators for a given pear cultivar.
+The presence of simultaneously-flowering pollinator varieties in the neighborhood (at least within 200 meters) is therefore important.
+There is information available online to find wich cultivars are suitable as pollinators ("pollen dispensers") for a given pear cultivar.
 This is especially important outside of arboriculture areas.
-Another difficulty is the different flowering times of different cultivars, and the fact that espalier fruits that are grown next to a wall or a facade are flowering much earlier.
-Having several other varieties in the area is certainly a good way to reduce the risk of infertility.
+Another difficulty is the different flowering times of different cultivars, and the fact that espalier fruits that are grown next to a wall or a facade are flowering much earlier than the intended flower dispenser in the field.
+Having several other varieties in the area is certainly a good way to reduce the risk of incompatibility / infertility.

-There is a table of all suitable shapes for wire rope trellises a the bottom of the page.
-For an optimal distance between the tree and the facade, choose a trellis in the heavy or massive range, if needed also in the middle or simple ranges.
+See the table below for all suitable trellis shapes (wire rope systems).
+For an optimal distance between the tree and the facade, choose a trellis in the heavy or massive range; a system in the middle or easy ranges is also possible.
 Pear espalier trees can be grown on a wooden trellis.
-In a field, use a 0050 trellis.
+In free-standing positions, use a 0050 trellis.

-Pears can easily be pruned into various shapes by binding them to "climbing aids" or trellises, with either several horizontal levels, with vertical "U" shapes or angled "palmette shapes".
-To reduce maintenance efforts, there was trend from 1950 on to move away from strict shapes to nearly natural free "fan" shapes.
-Since two decades, tree nurseries provide already pruned and formed trees at affordable prices, wich has lead to a renaissance of traditional espalier shapes.
+Pears can easily be pruned into various shapes with the support of climbing aids-- either with several horizontal levels, with vertical "U" shapes, or with angled "palette shapes."
+To reduce maintenance efforts, there was a trend from 1950 on to move away from strict shapes to nearly natural free "fan" shapes.
+Since two decades, tree nurseries provide already pruned and formed trees at affordable prices, which has led to a renaissance of traditional espalier shapes.
 The wire rope trellis form must be adapted to the tree it supports.
-Free shapes are require simpler trellises.
+Free shapes require simpler trellises.

-As described on the page dedicated to "formed trees", pear espalier trees need trellises whose main axes are spaced 35 - 40 cm apart.
-Wire rope trellises that are designed as square meshes must be modified accordingly during assembly.
+As described on the page dedicated to formed trees, pear espalier trees need trellises where the main axes are spaced 35 - 40 cm apart.
+Wire rope trellises that are designed as square grids must be modified accordingly during assembly.